 A constant pouring of emails, text messages, phone calls, and meetings triggers an ongoing stress response in the brain.
 This constant pressure has a damaging effect on the way we think and feel.
 By exercising, we disconnect and escape from all the pressure.
 We can stop thinking about work and concentrate on a physical activity to offload all the stress.
 And walking away from any issues or problems helps us come back to them with a new and fresh perspective, assisting in effective decision making and problem solving .

 Jump-start the mind for better memory and creativity

-Russell Ackoff, who was a top thought leader and systems thinker, sums up a system very effectively, “The system is never the sum of its parts, it is the product of their interactions.”
-With this in mind, giving importance and engaging in all four of the blogs in my [email protected] Series (Develop Emotional Coherence, Why Sleep Matters, and Nutrients Your Body Needs), and treating them as a system, will enhance and improve your performance.
+Russell Ackoff who was a top thought leader and systems thinker, sums up a system very effectively, “The system is never the sum of its parts, it is the product of their interactions.”
+With this in mind, giving importance and engaging in all four of the articles in my Performance@Work Series (Develop Emotional Coherence, Why Sleep Matters, and Nutrients Your Body Needs), will enhance and improve your performance.
 And improve your health and wellbeing for years to come.